0xPolygonHermez/zkevm-prover/README.md

 ./build/zkProver -c testvectors/config_runFile_BatchProof.json
 ```

-## StateDB service database
+## HashDB service database

-To use persistence in the StateDB (Merkle-tree) service you must create the database objects needed by the service.
+To use persistence in the HashDB (Merkle-tree) service you must create the database objects needed by the service.
 To do this run the shell script:

 ```sh
 ./tools/statedb/create_db.sh <database> <user> <password>